bukka/php-crypto/docs/hmac.md

 _**Description**_: Creates a new `HMAC` class if supplied algorithm is supported.

 The constructor first checks if the algorithm is found.
-If not, then `HashException` is thrown.
-Otherwise a new instance of [`Hash`](hash.md) is created.
+If not, then `MACException` is thrown.
+Otherwise a new instance of `HMAC` is created.

+The key length is compared with block size:
+- if the key length is the same as block size, then the key is used as it is
-The key length is compared with block size and if it's smaller, then the key is hashed using the supplied algorithm and then saved.
+- if the key length is smaller, then the key is padded with zero bytes to the block size
+- if the key length is greater, then the key is hashed (unless it's greater than C `INT_MAX`)
+- if the key length is greater then C `INT_MAX`, then the exception is thrown

 ##### *Parameters*